ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 possible, but may require compiling from source.

-The expectation is that most devices will have just a few trusted applications and not have access to an application store.
-Compared to, say, a mobile phone OS, the security focus is moved from protecting against malicious application to protecting against attacks coming from outside the device (network or malicious physical access).
+The expectation is that most devices will have just a few trusted applications and won't have access to an application store.
+Compared to, for example, a mobile phone OS, the security focus is moved from protecting against malicious application to protecting against attacks coming from outside the device (network or malicious physical access).
 However, the security is planned to be scalable.
 If there is